owncloud/android/user_manual/android_app.rst

 * A simplified interface that fits nicely on a tablet or smartphone
 * Automatic synchronization of your files
 * Share files with other ownCloud users and groups, and create multiple public share links
-* Instant uploads of photos or videos recorded on your Android device
+* Upload of photos and videos recorded on your Android device
 * Easily add files from your device to ownCloud
 * Two-factor authentication